A Feminist Tea Party

 A Feminist Tea Party is a collaborative series by Caitlin Rueter and Suzanne Stroebe.

 The project lies somewhere between a performance, an installation and a participatory event.
-Initially provoked by the Tea Party protests, a movement we imagined would be a fleeting phenomenon, A Feminist Tea Party recast the “tea party” as a playful, progressive, inquisitive and inclusive space.
+Initially provoked by the Tea Party protests, a movement they imagined would be a fleeting phenomenon, A Feminist Tea Party recast the “tea party” as a playful, progressive, inquisitive and inclusive space.

 Conceptually, A Feminist Tea Party engages with the history of the tea party (from Boston to Beck) and feminism (from the suffragist movement to Lady Gaga).The project’s aesthetics are meant to mirror techniques of the Tea Party movement, which has effectively played on the concept of historical reenactment as a vehicle for political discourse.